qgustavor/mega/readme.md

 ### file.loadAttributes(cb)

 Download and decrypt file attributes.
-Attributes normally contain file name("n"), but it seems you can put anything you want in there.
+Attributes normally contain file name (`'n'`) but is possible to put anything there, as long it can be encoded as JSON.

 Only makes sense when file is created from download link with `mega.file(url)`, otherwise attributes are already loaded/decrypted.